Let Us Evaluate your Spousal Support Case Today

 - When the dependent spouse begins living with another individual where mutual financial responsibilities are shared.

-Your family law attorney Los Angeles may decide to file for reimbursement support if you're eligible.
+An attorney for reimbursement support conflicts may decide to file if you're eligible.
 This type of spousal support is the only kind that isn't based on financial need.
-Rather, it's aimed at reimbursing a spouse that sacrificed education, career advancement, or training during the marriage while the other spouse was pursuing their professional career.
+Rather, it's aimed at repaying one’s former partner for sacrificing education, career advancement, or training during the marriage while the other spouse was pursuing their professional career.

 This type of situation typically happens when one spouse undergoes the process of advancing in their field to obtain a higher paying job.
 This is done with the intent that the other spouse will be capable of pursuing a higher paying job in their field next.
 When the marriage ends before the second spouse can pursue their higher paying career, then a reimbursement support may be requested.